Ask Matt AI

 • Subfloor protection against heavy objects

 Rolls of rubber allow for versatility during installation, as installers can place them directly over concrete, ceramic, and other hard and flat surfaces.
-For a temporary install, adhere the roll using double sided floor tape.
-Use glue for a permanent install.
+For a temporary install, adhere the roll using double-sided floor tape.
+Use glue for a permanent installation.

 As another difference from 4x6 rubber mats, these rolls have a base black color with color flecks embedded.
 The 4x6 rubber stall mats only appear in black.